Masri-Programmer/masri.blog/content/Blog/Coding/Backend/Laravel/Prepare your Laravel-Vue app for production.md

 ---
 author: "Mohamad Masri"
 description: ""
-tags: APIs, Web Development, Software Development, Free Tools, API Integration, Productivity, Development Resources, Open Source, Programming, Backend Development
+tags: Laravel, Vue.js, Deployment, Hostinger, Web Hosting, Inertia.js
 ---
 Okay, here's a step-by-step guide to prepare and deploy your Laravel/Vue application to Hostinger.
 This guide assumes you're using Laravel with Inertia.js and Vite (common with Vue 3 setups).